Why KLA (KLAC) Outpaced the Stock Market Today

-The maker of equipment for manufacturing semiconductors's stock has dropped by 6.29% in the past month, falling short of the Computer and Technology sector's loss of 0.98% and the S&P 500's gain of 2.54%.
+Coming into today, shares of the maker of equipment for manufacturing semiconductors had lost 10.24% in the past month.
+In that same time, the Computer and Technology sector lost 1.2%, while the S&P 500 gained 1.54%.

-The investment community will be closely monitoring the performance of KLA in its forthcoming earnings report.
-The company is forecasted to report an EPS of $7.02, showcasing a 22.3% upward movement from the corresponding quarter of the prior year.
-Alongside, our most recent consensus estimate is anticipating revenue of $2.76 billion, indicating a 14.98% upward movement from the same quarter last year.
+Analysts and investors alike will be keeping a close eye on the performance of KLA in its upcoming earnings disclosure.
+It is anticipated that the company will report an EPS of $7.02, marking a 22.3% rise compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $2.76 billion, indicating a 14.98% growth compared to the corresponding quarter of the prior year.

 Investors might also notice recent changes to analyst estimates for KLA.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Currently, KLA is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+At present, KLA boasts a Zacks Rank of #3 (Hold).

-In terms of valuation, KLA is presently being traded at a Forward P/E ratio of 24.4.
-This indicates a premium in contrast to its industry's Forward P/E of 19.69.
+In terms of valuation, KLA is presently being traded at a Forward P/E ratio of 25.31.
+This denotes a premium relative to the industry's average Forward P/E of 18.32.

-Also, we should mention that KLAC has a PEG ratio of 1.41.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-Electronics - Miscellaneous Products stocks are, on average, holding a PEG ratio of 2.11 based on yesterday's closing prices.
+It's also important to note that KLAC currently trades at a PEG ratio of 1.46.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As the market closed yesterday, the Electronics - Miscellaneous Products industry was having an average PEG ratio of 2.14.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 147, placing it within the bottom 42% of over 250 industries.
+This industry, currently bearing a Zacks Industry Rank of 137, finds itself in the bottom 46% echelons of all 250+ industries.

+To follow KLAC in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report